ansible-collections/ibm_zos_ims/docs/source/collection-requirements.rst

    :color: primary
    :icon: info

-   The dependency matrix lists the dependencies for both, the :term:`control node<Control node>` and :term:`managed node<Managed node>`.
+   The dependency matrix lists the dependencies for both the :term:`control node<Control node>` and :term:`managed node<Managed node>`.

-   Over time, dependencies will reach EOL, for IBM product lifecycle information, you can search for products using the product's name, version or ID on the `IBM Support product lifecycle`_ page.
+   Over time, dependencies reach EOL.
+For IBM product lifecycle information, you can search for products using the name, version or ID on the `IBM Support product lifecycle`_ page.

-   For the lifecycle of **IBM Open Enterprise SDK for Python**, search on product ID `5655-PYT`_ and for **IBM Z Open Automation Utilities**, search on product ID `5698-PA1`_.
+   For the lifecycle of **IBM Open Enterprise SDK for Python**, search for product ID `5655-PYT`_ and for **IBM Z Open Automation Utilities**, search for product ID `5698-PA1`_.

    +---------+-------------------------------------+-----------------------------------------------------+